Susan Elan Jones: Parliamentary career

 She campaigned on military issues, and used her first appearance at Prime Minister's Questions to support a Royal British Legion campaign against the planned abolition of the Chief Coroner's office, which they argued would have undermined the independence and quality of investigations into military deaths.
 Prime Minister David Cameron reversed his decision two weeks later and announced that the service would not be scrapped.
 She assailed Conservative Justice Secretary Kenneth Clarke over "secret inquests" opposed by military families, provoking a "swipe" at the Royal British Legion from the Minister.

 She frequently backed various local business interests in parliamentary debates, including solar panel businesses concerned about cuts to subsidies for domestic solar panels, and wood panelling businesses which employ many people in the Clwyd South constituency.

 Jones strongly advocated the publication of all MPs' expenses and published her own expense claims on her website each month.
 She is a past recipient of the Brake Parliamentarian of the Year award for her campaigning on road safety.

 From October 2010 to October 2011, Jones served as Parliamentary Private Secretary to Harriet Harman MP, the Deputy Leader of the Labour Party, in her role as Shadow Secretary of State for International Development.
 In the October 2011 reshuffle, Jones was appointed to the Labour front bench as a Whip.

 Jones resigned from Jeremy Corbyn's Shadow Ministerial Team, along with dozens of her colleagues, in June 2016 and, in calling Corbyn "unelectable", also urged him to resign as Labour leader.
-She supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour Party (UK) leadership election.
+She supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour leadership election.
 Via a statement on her website, Jones called Brexit "a disaster" and supported the campaign for a People's Vote on the final Brexit deal.
 Jones is a proponent of proportional representation and a supporter of the Labour Campaign for Electoral Reform.

 She was defeated in the 2019 United Kingdom general election.
-Jones turned down an Honour in 2020 in protest at some of the Honours awarded by Boris Johnson's administration.